Best Mobile and Manufactured Home Insurance

 The cost of mobile home insurance will vary by company and state due to several factors.
 Mobile home insurance can cost anywhere between a few hundred dollars to over a thousand annually.
 Some major factors that affect the average cost of mobile home insurance are:

 Older mobile homes will likely cost more to insure.
-Older mobile homes aren’t built up to the latest building and safety standards, making them riskier.
+Older mobile homes aren’t built up to the latest safety standards, making them riskier.
 Older mobile homes tend not to withstand severe weather as well as newer ones.
 Also, older mobile homes are more likely to have structural issues that lead to an insurance claim, like leaky pipes or faulty wiring systems.
-The increased risk raises premiums.
+The increased risk raises the average cost of mobile home insurnace.

 Larger mobile and manufactured homes need more coverage, so policies for larger homes usually cost more.
 For instance, double and triple-wide mobile homes will probably cost more to insure than single-wide ones given many other variables are the same.